timokoz/krxclient-docs/features/misc.md

 - **Random Timeout Seed**: Generates a new timeout seed before connecting to a server to avoid fingerprinting.
 Note: You cannot rejoin your old position after timing out with this enabled.
 - **Version Spoofer**: Spoofs the client version/ID to bypass restrictions.
 If unsure, leave it off.

 ### **Mod Detector**
-- **Enable**: Activates the mod detection feature to identify potential moderators or suspicious players on the server.
+- **Enable**: Turns on the Mod Detector feature to identify potential moderators or suspicious players on the server.
-- **Detect Based on Names**: Scans player names to detect known moderators or suspicious aliases.
+- **Detect by Names**: Scans player names for known moderators.
-- **Detect Suspicious Players**: Flags players based on suspicious activity patterns.
+- **Detect Suspicious Players**: Scans player names to detect potential moderators or players who could report you.
-- **Leave on Mod Detected**: Automatically disconnects from the server if a moderator is detected.
+- **Leave on Mod Detection**: Automatically disconnects from the server if a potential moderator is detected.
-- **Leave on Warn Detected**: Automatically disconnects from the server if a warning is detected.
+- **Leave on Warn Detected**: Automatically disconnects from the server if a potential moderator or player who could report you is detected.

 ### **Fake Aim**
 - **Enable**: Turns on fake aim behavior to confuse or mislead other players.